OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-12.md

 ## Matthew 12:26

-If Satan drives out Satan, he is divided against himself.
+If Satan is casting out Satan, he is divided against himself.
 How then can his kingdom stand?

 ## Matthew 12:27